 Both revolving and non-revolving credit are types of consumer debt.

-Any sudden loss of income, or increase in costs, can cause a household debt crisis.
-The biggest reason is medical expenses, which cause half of all bankruptcies in the United States.
-It's the main reason why Congress wants to reform health care.
+Any sudden loss of income—or an increase in costs—can cause a household debt crisis.
+The biggest reason is medical expenses, which generate half of all bankruptcies in the United States.
 Other reasons include extended unemployment or uninsured losses.

 A household debt crisis can also creep up slowly.
 One cause is poor debt management, such as only paying the interest on credit cards.
 Another is economic change, such as when the housing asset bubble burst in 2006.
 Many homeowners had interest-only loans with teaser rates that reset after the first year.

 The housing bubble was caused by runaway mortgage investment practices on home loans with a high risk of default.

 They had planned to sell their home before then, but now the house was worth less than the mortgage.
 A third example is families who get in over their heads with education loans.
 The price of education keeps going up, and parents don't want to tell their children they have to drop out.